md-sohrab-alam/thread-xpert/README.md

 The app includes Google Analytics integration to track:
 - User engagement and feature usage
-- Popular processing modes
+- Popular platforms and content types
-- Language preferences
+- Tone and persona preferences
 - Copy actions and social sharing
 - Performance metrics